The Neighborhood Music School is run by the following dedicated administrative staff:

 Connie St. John, Executive Director

-Connie St. John joined the Neighborhood Music School as Executive Director in 2015.
-She brings to the table a unique blend of business management, marketing and entertainment experience.
+Connie St. John joined the Neighborhood Music School as executive director in 2015.
+She brings to the organization a unique blend of business management, education, marketing and entertainment experience.

-Connie comes from a musically gifted family, including her mother, a classically trained pianist and child prodigy who was asked to tour internationally at age 10; her uncle, Wade Legge, a jazz pianist who played with the legendary Dizzy Gillespie; and now her son, a vocalist and award-winning composer/lyricist, who is a freshman at Berklee College of Music in Boston.
+Connie comes from a musically gifted family, including her mother, a classically trained pianist and child prodigy who was invited to tour internationally at age 10; her uncle, Wade Legge, a jazz pianist who played with the legendary Dizzy Gillespie; and now her son, a recording artist and award-winning composer/lyricist.

-Connie’s lifelong love of music makes the work of the Neighborhood Music School near and dear to her heart.
+Connie deeply believes in the life-changing impact of art, which makes the mission of the Neighborhood Music School near and dear to her heart.

 Rachel Rosenbaum, Grant Writer